 All disabled vehicles must be reported to Campus Police to prevent ticketing and towing.

-Individuals requiring to load or unload their vehicles to/from a residence hall or academic building must obtain a loading/unloading pass from Campus Police or Parking Services in order to park in an undesignated area.
+Individuals requiring to load or unload their vehicles to/from a residence hall or academic building must obtain a loading/unloading permit from Campus Police or Parking Services in order to park in an undesignated area.

 If a snow emergency is declared, an official TCNJ email will be sent to the campus community.
 Vehicles will have to be moved from the tops of the parking garages and there will be no parking on the flat lots between midnight and 6:00 a.m. for the duration of the snow emergency.